mirage/ocaml-solo5/README.md

-# ocaml-freestanding -- Freestanding OCaml runtime
+# ocaml-freestanding -- Freestanding OCaml compiler

-This package provides a freestanding OCaml runtime suitable for linking with a unikernel base layer.
+This package provides a freestanding OCaml compiler suitable for linking with a unikernel base layer.
 Currently only [Solo5](https://github.com/Solo5/solo5) is supported.